 We travelled mainly by train and public transport, so this itinerary is ideal for those who prefer to explore independently without needing to rent a car.

-2. 10-Day Canada Itinerary Overview
+10-Day Eastern Canada Itinerary Overview

 Days 1–3: Explore Toronto